subiabre/phpmetro/README.md

 ```

 Your Tests results should start appearing on your console screen nested by Analysis class (assuming you configured your `phpmetro.xml` file properly).

+## Support
+You can support this project by contributing to open issues or creating pull requests to improve/fix existing code.
+Contributors are welcome.

+If you liked this package give it a star.

+If you have any doubt, [contact me](mailto:subiabrewd@mail.com).

+Thank you!